Gavtriple9/SkyWeaver/README.md

 # Skyweaver

 ![skyweaver](./icon.png)
-A control station for drone automation
+A control station for drone automation.